sous-chefs/maven/README.md

 ### default
 Includes the java recipe, and then installs maven according to the version specified by the `node['maven']['version']` attribute.

+### settings
+Installs gems required to parse settings.xml to ruby and hash and back to xml

 ### test
 **For testing only**.
 From the development repository, use test-kitchen to test that the LWRP is operating with this recipe.
 Also contains example usage of the LWRP.

 Usage
 -----